IeuanWalker/Hangfire.RecurringJob/README.md

 	}
 }
 ```
+3. Register the recurring jobs

-Once a `RecurringJob` attribute has been added to your project a exention method for `IApplicationBuilder` will automatically be created, so you can register the recurring jobs in your progam.cs
+> Once a `RecurringJob` attribute has been added to a class in your project a exention method for `IApplicationBuilder` will automatically be created.
-> The extention method name convention is AddRecurringJobsFrom + your assebly name
+> The extention method name convention is AddRecurringJobsFrom + your assebly name.
 ```csharp
 app.AddRecurringJobsFromExampleProject();
 ```